 The church was built in 1706, at the order of King Louis the 14th.
-It is located in the southern part of the Invalides and has a very impressive gold dome (called "The Dome"), surrounded by neoclassical style pillars.
+It is located in the southern part of the Invalides and has a very impressive golden dome (called "The Dome"), surrounded by neoclassical style pillars.

 Napoleon's burial story is fascinating.
 He died in 1821 and was buried on the island of St. Helena to which he was exiled.
 19 years later, after his body was brought to Paris by a war ship, a grand and royal funeral was held in his honor in the Arc de Triomphe, through the Champs-Élysées and the Concorde Square to Saint Jerome Church, where he was buried for another period of time.
-After twenty-one years of rest, his body was transferred to a permanent residence under the Dome of the Rock in 1861, more than 40 years after his death.
+After twenty-one years of rest, his body was transferred to a permanent residence under the Dome Church in 1861, more than 40 years after his death.

 Even the luxurious Dome Church does not fall short of Napoleon's standards.
 The elegant chapel features decorated marble pillars, a large golden dome with magnificent paintings, mosaics and sculptures.
 Napoleon's son and brother are also buried on the ground floor of the church.
 In order to see the grave on the lower floor properly, you have to reach the porch on the ground floor.
 Napoleon is buried in a large green granite coffin in the center of the Crypt.
-Inside the grave there are 6 coffins placed inside each other (just like a babushka) and are made of different materials (metal, mahogany, lead, birch and oak).
+Inside the grave there are 6 coffins placed inside each other and are made of different materials (metal, mahogany, lead, birch and oak).
 Around the coffin stand 12 marble pillars sculpted in the form of the goddess of victory, symbolizing Napoleon's twelve most important victories.

 In 1989, during the 200th anniversary of the French Revolution, the dome was re-coated with gold.
 The the coating used 550 thousand gold leaves (more than 9 kg!)